Turborepo

 turbo run test --only

-Will execute only the test tasks in each workspace.
-It will not build.
+The command will only execute the test tasks in each package.
+It will not run build.

 --parallel

-Default false.
-Run commands in parallel across workspaces and ignore the task dependency graph.
+Run commands in parallel across packages, ignoring the task dependency graph.

 --profile